FMurunga/Data-Wrangling-Project/README.md

 wrangling data from different data sources <br>
 Tasks involve gathering data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.<br>
 The dataset used is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs. <br>
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
-The numerators, though?
-Almost always greater than 10.
+The numerators, Almost always have a greater than 10.
 11/10, 12/10, 13/10, etc.
 <h4> Project Steps</h4>
 <ul>
 <li> Step 1: Gathering data </li>